-Although not compulsory it is strongly encouraged to get your Covid vaccination to protect yourself and others.
+Although not compulsory it is strongly advised to get your Covid vaccination or booster jab to protect yourself and others.
 Everyone aged 18 and over is now able to book their Covid vaccine, it is very important to ensure you are registered with a GP surgery near the University.
 International students can also receive their Covid vaccine by registering with a GP (doctor) when you arrive in the UK.
 More information can be found on our FAQs for international students.

 Wherever you are in the UK you can book a vaccination appointment via the NHS website.

 The University's Test, Trace and Protect process complements those by NHS and Public Health England.
 It includes a proactive programme of identifying and contacting anyone who might have come into ‘close contact’ with a confirmed case of Covid-19 on campus.
 If you have received a positive test for Covid-19 you will also need to let us know using the Covid-19 reporting form.

 If you need support or are worried about a friend then please visit the Your Wellbeing section of the intranet for more information on what support is available to you.